 Q. Can I find links in headers or footers?

 A. Yes!
-You need to double-click on the header or footer area first and then use Ctrl + F to search for links just like you would in the main document.
+You need to double-click the header or footer area first, then use Ctrl+F to search for links just as you would in the main document.

 Q. What if my document has many links?